Charles William Ferdinand, Duke of Brunswick: Early military career

 Charles William Ferdinand entered the military, serving during the Seven Years' War of 1756–63.
 He joined the allied north-German forces of the Hanoverian Army of Observation, whose task was to protect Hanover (in personal union with the Kingdom of Great Britain) and the surrounding states from invasion by the French.
 The force was initially commanded by the Anglo-Hanoverian Prince William, Duke of Cumberland.
 At the Battle of Hastenbeck (1757) Charles William Ferdinand led a charge at the head of an infantry brigade, an action which gained him some renown.

-The subsequent French Invasion of Hanover and Convention of Klosterzeven of 1757 temporarily knocked Hanover out of the war (they were to return the following year).
+The subsequent French Invasion of Hanover and the Convention of Klosterzeven of 1757 temporarily knocked Hanover out of the war (they were to return the following year).
 Cumberland was recalled to Britain and the remaining allied north-German forces were placed under the command of Ferdinand of Brunswick, brother of Charles I, who easily persuaded his nephew Charles William Ferdinand to renew his military service as a general officer.

 Charles William Ferdinand was part of the allied Anglo-German force at the Battle of Minden (1759), and the Battle of Warburg (1760).
 Both were decisive victories over the French, during which he proved himself an excellent subordinate commander.
 He continued to serve in the army commanded by his uncle for the remainder of the war, which was generally successful for the north German forces.
 The hereditary prince's reputation improved throughout, and he became an acknowledged master of irregular warfare.
 Peace was restored in 1763.